soup6020/nix-configuration/README.md

 Here's a handy guide:

-`hosts`: configurations for individual machines.
+`hosts/`: configurations for individual machines.
 I try to avoid putting anything in here that is likely to be reused, unless it is quite trivial.
 These files are output-specific.

 `modules/common`: stuff that's shared by multiple machines.